-Russian has so many unique concepts like Да нет, наверное - literally "yes, no, perhaps", means "no" -, Word Request - the word that describes the wildness of expansive wilderness -, or Подлый - one prone to an underhand treacherous dishonesty; one of moral turpitude -.
+Russian has so many unique concepts like успеть (to have enough time to do something; to do something (emphasizing that one had enough time to do it)), Да нет, наверное ( literally "yes, no, perhaps", means "no"), or Word Request (the word that describes the wildness of expansive wilderness).

 Preply is the best way to learn a new language using experienced tutors.
 They carefully vet and check their tutors to make sure they're world class.